rand00/linux-everyday-scripts/README.md

 #### Features

-* When given directories as part of the arguments, pok searches non-recursively for pdf-files and passes them on to Okular as if you had supplied the pdf's specifically.
+* When given directories as part of the arguments, *pok* searches non-recursively for pdf-files and passes them on to Okular as if you had supplied the pdf's specifically.
+* When supplied no argument, *pok* acts as though you supplied the current working directory as argument.
 * The output of Okular is suppressed, so you can continue working in your current terminal.

 #### Use-cases